graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 ### API: `watchPostGraphileSchema(pgConfig, schemaName, options, onNewSchema)`

-This function is takes the same options as `createPostGraphileSchema`; but with one addition: a function `onNewSchema` that is called every time a new schema is generated, passing the new schema as the first argument. `onNewSchema` is guaranteed to be called before the `watchPostGraphileSchema` promise resolves.
+This function takes the same options as `createPostGraphileSchema`; but with one addition: a function `onNewSchema` that is called every time a new schema is generated, passing the new schema as the first argument. `onNewSchema` is guaranteed to be called before the `watchPostGraphileSchema` promise resolves.